codinguser/gnucash-android/README.md

 Take a look at the [bug tracker](https://github.com/codinguser/gnucash-android/issues?state=open) for ideas where to start.
 It is also preferable to target issues in the current [milestone](https://github.com/codinguser/gnucash-android/milestones).
 * Make sure to read our [contribution guidelines](https://github.com/codinguser/gnucash-android/blob/master/.github/CONTRIBUTING.md) before starting to code.

-* Another way to contribute is by providing translations for languages, or improving translations.
-Please visit [CrowdIn](https://crowdin.com/project/gnucash-android) in order to update and create new translations

-For development, it is recommended to use the Android Studio for development which is available for free.
-Import the project into the IDE using the build.gradle file.
-The IDE will resolve dependencies automatically.

 # Licence
 GnuCash Android is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.